 To the north is a 1.02 acre parcel developed as a single-family residence with GU zoning and RES 1:2.5 FLU designation.
-To the south are three, one (1) acre lots with AU or GU zoning with RES 1:2.5 designation.
-Two lots are vacant (one with AU and the other with GU zoning) and one has a single-family residence with GU zoning.
-To the east is a single-family residence on 1.01 acres with GU zoning and RES 1:2.5 designation.
-To the west is a single-family residence on 1.01 acre with GU zoning and RES 1:2.5 designation.
+To the South are three one (1) acre lots.
+Two are vacant and one of the vacant lots has AU zoning and the other has GU zoning.
+The eastern most lot has a single-family residence which is zoned GU.
+All three lots have RES 1:2.5 density.
+To the East of the subject property is a one (1) acre parcel with a single-family residence.
+It is zoned GU and has RES 1:2.5 density.
+To the West of the subject property, across Shawnee PL., is a single-family residence that is zoned GU and has RES 1:2.5 density.
+Like the subject property it is a corner lot contiguous to a key lot.